foldable-devices/demos/photo-gallery/README.md

 $ npm install
 ```

 This project makes use of ECMAScript Modules (ESM) and runs them directly in the browser using [Snowpack](snowpack.dev).
-If you install new dependencies using `npm` like `npm install --save @material/mwc-button`, then please run `npx snowpack` afterwards to generate the new modules in `web_modules` folder.
-Also, the `web_modules` folder should be committed.
+If you install new dependencies using `npm` like `npm install --save @material/mwc-button`, then please run `npm run build` afterwards to generate the new modules in `build\web_modules` folder.
+Also, the `build` folder should be committed.
 Make sure to update the package.json file accordingly.

 ESM compatible modules can be found using [pika.dev](pika.de).
 Material design web components can be found by searching for `@material/mwc-`.
 You can try out the demo page here: [Material Web Components demo](https://mwc-demos.glitch.me/)